Backflow preventer replacement frequency

 Schedule Annual Inspection

-Have a licensed plumber inspect and test your backflow preventer annually to ensure it's working properly.
+Hire a licensed plumber to inspect and test your backflow preventer at least once per year.

 2. 2